nftstorage/nft.storage/packages/website/pages/docs/how-to/mint-solana.md

 For this guide, we're mostly going to focus on the JSON document with the off-chain metadata.
 The parts relating to keys and ownership will be covered in the [Candy Machine configuration](#candy-machine-configuration) section below.

-This is the basic metadata format for a very simple Metaplex NFT:
+This is the basic off-chain metadata format for a very simple Metaplex NFT:

 ```json
 {